 The rite of confirmation involves the laying on of hands, the anointing with chrism, and the words, “Be sealed with the gift of the Holy Spirit.”

 Times and Dates

-In the Diocese of Harrisburg, the Sacrament of Confirmation is administered to students.
+In the Diocese of Harrisburg, the Sacrament of Confirmation is administered to eighth-grade students.
+The date and time are determined by the Bishop’s office.
 The date, time, and minister are determined by the Bishop’s office.
 If you are an adult and have not yet been confirmed, please call the pastor for arrangements for the reception of this Sacrament.

 It is desirable, but not necessary, that the godparent at Baptism be the sponsor at Confirmation.
 The sponsor need not be the same sex as the one being confirmed.
 Only one sponsor is used at Confirmation, not two sponsors.
 The sponsor needs to be a practicing Catholic.